nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

   This is only for building GPU crates, to execute built PTX you only need CUDA `9+`.

-- LLVM 7.x (7.0 to 7.4), The codegen searches multiple places for LLVM:
+- LLVM 7.x (7.0 to 7.4), The codegen backend searches multiple places for LLVM:

   - If `LLVM_CONFIG` is present, it will use that path as `llvm-config`.
   - Or, if `llvm-config` is present as a binary, it will use that, assuming that `llvm-config --version` returns `7.x.x`.